universal-ctags/ctags/docs/contributions.rst

   detail of breakage.

-* Use [SELF-INCOMPATIBLE] as a prefix for both pull request and commit log if the change breaks the compatibility with Universal-ctags itself.
+* Use [SELF-INCOMPATIBLE] as a prefix for both pull request and commit log if the change breaks the compatibility with Universal Ctags itself.

 Commit log